dbt-labs/docs.getdbt.com/website/blog/2022-09-13-the-case-against-cherry-picking.md

 ![Hierarchical branching strategy](/img/blog/2022-09-13-the-case-against-cherry-picking/2_multienvironment.png)

-If issues arise during testing on the dev or staging branch, the developers should create additional branches as necessary to fix the bugs until the *entire* branch is ready to be promoted.
+If issues arise during testing on the `dev` or `staging` branch, the developers should create additional branches as necessary to fix the bugs until the *entire* branch is ready to be promoted.

 As mentioned previously, this approach does have a clear disadvantage—it might take longer to fix all of the bugs found during testing, which can lead to:

 - Delayed deployments
-- Code freezes on dev, creating a backup of out-dated feature branches waiting to be merged
+- Code freezes on `dev`, creating a backup of out-dated feature branches waiting to be merged

 Thankfully, we can mitigate these delays by doing rigorous testing on the *individual* feature branches, ensuring the team is extremely confident about the change *prior* to merging the feature branch into `dev`.